-- 9.1.
-In Pre-Prep classes (Reception, Years 1 and 2), a Teaching Assistant is usually available in the mornings to support small groups, as directed by the teacher, during maths and English lessons.lea.owen@claremontschool.co.uk - 9.2.
-In Prep and Senior school classes (Years 3 to 13), there are currently no Teaching Assistants. - 9.3.
+In Pre-Prep classes (Reception, Years 1 and 2), a Teaching Assistant is usually available in the mornings to support small groups, as directed by the teacher, during maths and English lessons.
+In Prep (Years 3-6) there is a teaching assistant available to provide some Early Intervention groups for identified children

+In Prep Key Stage 3 and Senior school classes (Years 7 to 13), there are currently no Teaching Assistants.

 Across Claremont School, children who have more complex needs may have a Learning Support Assistant (LSA) supporting them during lessons.
-The costs of this support will be borne by the child's parents/carers unless funding is allocated by the Local Authority as part of the child's Education and Health Care Plan. - 9.4.
+The costs of this support will be borne by the child's parents/carers unless funding is allocated by the Local Authority as part of the child's Education and Health Care Plan.

 One to one Learning Support lessons are available from suitably qualified members of the teaching and support staff if a child's Educational Psychology report, or the results of assessments carried out in school, recommend that a child would benefit from such support.
-These lessons incur charges in addition to school fees. - 9.5.
-At Claremont Senior School pupils may opt out of either French or Spanish in Year 9 and instead join a small learning support group.
-These lessons carry an additional charge. - 9.6.
+These lessons incur charges in addition to school fees.

+At Claremont Senior School pupils may opt out of either French or Spanish in Year 9 and instead join a small learning support group or do Extra Core.
+These lessons carry an additional charge.

 In Year 10 and Year 11 pupils may choose an LS Option at GCSE, where they will be part of a small group lesson where their individual needs will be supported, whether literacy, maths or curricular based.
-These lessons carry an extra charge. - 9.7.
+These lessons carry an extra charge.

 Alternatively, pupils at Claremont Senior School may choose to have individual support lessons either during Activities or in an appropriate lesson during the day.
-These lessons carry an extra charge. - 9.8.
+These lessons carry an extra charge.

 In the Sixth Form, pupils may opt for an individual lesson of learning support at a fixed time, during a study period.
-These lessons carry an additional charge. - 9.9.
-EAL (English as an additional language) support is provided on an individual or group basis by arrangement with Francoise Armstrong, Assistant Head (International).
+These lessons carry an additional charge.

+EAL (English as an Additional Language) support is provided on an individual or group basis by arrangement with the EAL & Multilingualism Coordinator.
 These lessons carry an extra charge.